gcanti/fp-ts/docs/modules/ReaderEither.ts.md

 ## ~~readerEither~~

-Use small, specific instances instead.
+This instance is deprecated, use small, specific instances instead.
+For example if a function needs a `Functor` instance, pass `RE.Functor` instead of `RE.readerEither` (where `R` is from `import R from 'fp-ts/ReaderEither'`)

 **Signature**